 Furthermore, the applicant is advised that the Planning Authority is concerned in relation to the number and extent of large demand connections in this area and the demand for future grid reinforcements.
-The absence of power via Eirgrid and the use of gas powered generators does not align with all of the policies in the Development Plan in particular on Energy.
+The absence of power via Eirgrid and the use of gas powered generators conflicts with the macro policies in the Development Plan around Energy.